 As a resident of Costa Rica and though I have spent some time in San José, Miller’s book points out facts about the city I never knew about.
 It is apparent that he has done his research.
 Easy to use and well worth the price.
 If you plan to visit San José in the future, don’t forget Miller’s book.
 It should be in every hotel lobby.

-Calvin Cahail, author of Atlantis: Quest, and Atlantis: War.
+Calvin Cahail, author of Atlantis: Quest, Atlantis: War, and Covert Power.